-Example: An insured owns land and rents land from five landlords-three on a crop share basis and two on a cash lease basis.
-The insured would be entitled to four BUs, one for each crop share arrangement and one that combines the two cash leases and the land owned by the insured.

-Example: The Tobacco CP provides in lieu of the BP, a BU is all insurable acreage of an insurable type of tobacco in the county in which the insured has a share on the date of planting for the crop year and that is identified by a single FN at the time insurance attaches.
+- Example: An insured owns land and rents land from five landlords-three on a crop share basis and two on a cash lease basis.
+The insured would be entitled to four BUs, one for each crop share arrangement and one that combines the two cash leases and the land owned by the insured. - Example 1: The Tobacco CP provides in lieu of the BP, a BU is all insurable acreage of an insurable type of tobacco in the county in which the insured has a share on the date of planting for the crop year and that is identified by a single FN at the time insurance attaches. - Example 2: An insured reports and insures all irrigated practices as an EU and all nonirrigated practices as BU/OU.
+The insured has both EU and BU/OU unit structures on their policy.
+The non-irrigated acreage not reported and insured as an EU is a BU.
+The non-irrigated acreage can be insured as BU/OU, whichever is reported on the acreage report and for which the insured qualifies, if the production reporting requirements are met by the PRD.